xwpken/opensees-shm-tesseract/README.md

 ## Introduction

 Corrosion is a major source of stiffness degradation in steel structures.
-The practical importance of detecting localized corrosion is illustrated by the documented school-building investigation [[1]](#ref-1).
+The practical importance of detecting localized corrosion is illustrated by the case study of a school-building investigation [[1]](#ref-1).
 Since affected regions are often difficult to inspect directly, structural health monitoring (SHM) commonly relies on changes in measured displacements, strains, or vibration responses to infer the underlying damage.
 This leads to an inverse problem: given noisy structural measurements and a mechanical model, estimate the severity of deterioration at candidate regions and quantify the remaining uncertainty.

 For local corrosion, the parameter-to-observation relationship naturally spans two modeling scales.
 A local loss of flange or web thickness changes the cross-sectional geometry of a member.
 The modified geometry changes its area and bending inertia, which changes the stiffness distribution of the assembled structure and ultimately its measured response.
 The forward map is